We may earn money or products from the companies mentioned in this post.

 I will get a lot of them since I can store pasta and sauce in the pantry without it going bad.
 This works for items that go in the pantry or freezer and store for awhile.
 Not only does this save me money because I’m buying up the things I need when they are at a better price instead of week to week when prices vary and go up.

-3. make a shopping list based on what you need for that week’s meals
+3. Make meal planning simple by making a shopping list based on what you need for that week’s meals

 It’s not ever going to be one of my favorite tasks but it really helps you out when you make a shopping list based on the meals you have planned for the week.
 I prefer to just wing it when I shop but that becomes an expensive habit because I would forget things and need to make multiple trips to the store per week.
 Either that or I’d end up buying things I don’t need and too much and food would go bad and I’d throw it out.